simpleinjector/Documentation/source/advanced.rst

 Simple Injector protects you from defining invalid registrations by ensuring that given the registrations do not overlap.
 Building on the last code snippet, imagine accidentally defining a type in the namespace "MyCompany.LeftRight".
 In this case both open-generic implementations would apply, but Simple Injector will never silently pick one.
 It will throw an exception instead.

-There are some instance where want to have a fallback implementation in the case that no other implementation was applied and this can be achieved by checking the **Handled** property of the predicate's **OpenGenericPredicateContext** object:
+There are some cases where want to have a fallback implementation in the case that no other implementation was applied and this can be achieved by checking the **Handled** property of the predicate's **OpenGenericPredicateContext** object:

 .. code-block:: c#